lpacher/lae/fpga/practicum/13_ila/README.md

 <br />

-Once the IP repository has benn successfully initialized in the Vivado **IP Catalog** go through **Vivado Repository > Debug & Verification > Debug > ILA (Integrated Logic Analyzer)** or simply search for "ila" in the Search bar.
+Once the IP repository has been successfully initialized in the Vivado **IP Catalog** go through **Vivado Repository > Debug & Verification > Debug > ILA (Integrated Logic Analyzer)** or simply search for "ila" in the Search bar.
 Right-click on the IP and select **Customize IP**.